 Most electronic systems, like TVs, audio systems, and computers, need a DC voltage to work properly.
 Since the line voltage is alternating, we need to convert it to a relatively constant DC output voltage.
-The circuit that converts the alternating voltage (AC) into a continuous voltage (DC) are called Rectifiers.
+The circuit that converts the alternating voltage (AC) into a continuous voltage (DC) is called Rectifier.

 As you know, a diode only conducts current in one direction from the anode to its cathode.
 This feature makes them ideal for Rectification.